nicowyss/watchtra/README.md

 ## Open Points (In Development)
 **Backend:**
-- Least Privlidges for ARM Deployment in Azure (does it really needs a Global Admin) - try ARM Deployment with Contributor Rights only in one sub
 - Storage Account Deployment - (Generate a SAS with right priv for ARM Deployment and later on use a SAS on the same container for access data with read priv)

 **Frontend:**
-- last sync date - (make it prettier)
-- Documentation - (Make it better)
+- Documentation - (Make it better, support trough Oliver)
-- Button to Trigger Update User Information manually
 - Github Improvments - (Cost Estimation SKU B3, und wieso es 15 minuten dauert)

 ## Ideas (v2)